matthewcm/zero/README.md

 #### Database: SQLX
 Written using general SQL syntax.
 So it is pretty portable and resistant to if I want to swap out the framework at a later date.
 How to use, is pretty similar to other tools such as Diesel.
 Diesel might be worth looking at later, but requires some additional learning.

+## four: Telemetary
+Telemetary allows us to be aware of the unknown.
+Tests are good, but we need logs in production that would allow us to identify and be able to have enough information to debug an issue.

+any interaction with external systems over the network should be closely monitored.

+As a rule of thumb, everything we use in our application should be reflected in our integration tests.

+To add telemetary is to instrument the application. if you cannot debug it from logs, imagine how difficult would it be to debug in production!